FlyHuman/lsg-course/partB.md

 #### PBS environment variables

-In a job, PBS defines a number of directives to help the cluster scheduler find the best suited resources.
+In a job, PBS defines a number of directives to help the cluster scheduler find the best-suited resources.
 You can set the `PBS directives` at the beginning of your job script (starting with `#PBS`).

 * **Walltime:** For how long will the sysem wait to run your job?
 Specify the maximum job walltime